WillowSaysWhat/My-First-Big-Python-Project/docs/change-direction.md

 # Method: Change Direction (LEFT/RIGHT)

-This method changes the direction of the car and is portrayed by a clock face. if the command dictates a `RIGHT` turn the exectution will be made using the Global Variables and could look something like this `turn_steering_wheel(RIGHT)`.
+This method changes the direction of the car and is portrayed by a clock face.
+If the command dictates a `RIGHT` turn the exectution will be made using the Global Variables and could look something like this `turn_steering_wheel(RIGHT)`.
 Conditionals will need to be used to stop the integer from rising past 12 and sinking below 1.